genomeannotation/transvestigator/README.md

 If you include a file named "transcriptome.blacklist", the transcripts listed in that file will be excluded from your output.

+After the program runs, you will find files called "transcriptome.new.fsa" and "transcriptome.new.tbl".
+These are your input files for [tbl2asn](https://www.ncbi.nlm.nih.gov/genbank/tbl2asn2).

 ## What It Does: